An Official Website of the Commonwealth of Kentucky

 Biological options are not available due to the toxins produced by the algae and the lack of species that consume them.

-The active ingredients that have been successful in treating blue-green algae include: copper based compounds (E), sodium carbonate peroxyhydrate (G), alkylamine salts of endothall (G), and flumioxazin (G).
-E = excellent, G = good
+The active ingredients that have been successful in treating blue-green algae include copper-based compounds (E), sodium carbonate peroxyhydrate (G), alkylamine salts of endothall (G), and flumioxazin (G).
+E = excellent, G = good.

 Information on Chemical Treatment of Aquatic Vegetation

-Return to Planktonic Algae page
+Return to the Planktonic Algae page